 However, in that article, I did mention a slight complaint surrounding the “double-tap to play/pause” feature.
 That complaint still stands, and by that, I mean that double-tapping the right ear cup sometimes will play/pause the track and sometimes won’t.
 There have been a few times when I’ve tried to perform a double tap four or five times without the desired result, which then forces me to pick up my smartphone and play/pause the track manually.
 I know, first-world problems.

 Other than that, I wholeheartedly recommend the XM3s.
-They are actually coming down a bit in price so you likely won’t even need to pay the MSRP of $350 for them anymore.
+They are actually coming down a bit in price thanks to the XM4 coming soon, so you likely won’t even need to pay the MSRP of $350 for them anymore.

 Xbox One Wireless Controller with smartphone clip